1) Choose Your Doctor Carefully

 8) Ask about clinical trials

 Ongoing research is being conducted to find new treatments for multiple myeloma.
 When new treatments are discovered, they must be developed in humans.
-By learning about clinical trials you can identify opportunities that advance the treatment of multiple myeloma and possibly benefit your personal prognosis.
+By learning about clinical trials you can identify opportunities that advance the treatment of gastric cancer and possibly benefit your personal prognosis.
 Learn more about clinical trials.

 9) Strongly consider a second opinion.